Owner giving CBD oil to dog

 Pet seizure medications like phenobarbital, potassium bromide, diazepam, and other anticonvulsant drugs may also have serious side effects in some dogs.
 These include skin rashes, tremors, depression, pancreatic issues, and more.

 Cannabidiol (CBD) is a safe and natural nutraceutical for treating seizure disorders and epilepsy in dogs.
-The latest research has demonstrated that CBD may be beneficial as an anti-seizure pet supplement with broad-spectrum CBD oil and isolates a popular and safe option.
+The latest research has demonstrated that CBD may be beneficial as an anti-seizure pet supplement with broad-spectrum and isolates CBD oil as a popular and safe option.

 The FDA has recently approved Epidiolex, a pharmaceutical-grade formulation of CBD oil, and explains that “Epidiolex’s effectiveness was studied in three randomized, double-blind, placebo-controlled clinical trials involving 516 patients with either Lennox-Gastaut syndrome or Dravet syndrome.
 Epidiolex, taken along with other medications, was shown to be effective in reducing the frequency of seizures when compared with placebo.”

-If your dog has been diagnosed with epilepsy or is suffering from seizures, you’ll need to work together with your integrative veterinarian in making the right treatment decisions.
+If your dog has been diagnosed with epilepsy or suffers from seizures, you’ll need to work with your integrative veterinarian to make the right treatment decisions.
 Make sure that you have pet insurance to cover your pet’s veterinary needs.

 But first, you should arm yourself with the best hemp oil and CBD knowledge so that you can make good decisions for your furry best friend.